-- In the Actions tab, click the System Actions toggle
+- In the Tasks tab of the Rule, click the Create System Action button.

-A strategic component to using a System Action would be to create a Scheduled Action.
-Scheduled Actions run according to a configured 365 day Hour/15 minute schedule.
-If you create a scheduled Action, you can execute System Actions at desired times.
+A strategic component to using a System Action would be to create a Scheduled Rule.
+Scheduled Rules run according to a configured repeating Month/Week/Day/Hour/15 minute schedule.
+If you create a scheduled Rule, you can execute System Actions at desired times.
 This can be a powerful component to using System Actions.

-Note: A scheduled Action is an Action for which the trigger is a particular date/time, as opposed to adding a Schedule to a Trigger Action.
+Note: A scheduled Rule is a Rule for which the trigger is a particular date/time, as opposed to adding a Schedule to a configured Rule.

 System Action history

-To view the history for which a System Action was executed, you can review the Action History and identify the System Action in the sequence it was executed.
+To view the history for which a System Action was executed, you can review the Rule History and identify the System Action in the sequence it was executed.

 - Select the Set button